 - Family Empowerment (ages 3-22)

-Unique to FFRC is its team of parent mentors; parents who are, themselves, raising children with special needs, and who share firsthand knowledge of this unique journey.
+Unique to FFRC is its team of parent support staff; parents who are, themselves, raising children with special needs, and who share firsthand knowledge of this unique journey.

 FFRC serves families from a diverse socioeconomic background throughout northern Los Angeles County.
-We are headquartered on the campus of California State University, Northridge, with satellite offices in Van Nuys, Santa Clarita and Lancaster.
+We are headquartered on the campus of California State University, Northridge, with satellite offices in Chatsworth, Santa Clarita and Lancaster.

 Infants and Toddlers